-- (1) A committee may not sit while the Council is actually sitting unless specifically empowered to do so by the Council. - (2) A committee may adjourn from time to time and from place to place. - (3) If a quorum of Members is not present within half an hour after the time fixed for the meeting of any committee, the meeting will lapse and the next meeting of the committee will be called by the Chair. - (4) If at any time during the sitting of a committee the quorum of Members fixed by the Council is not present, the Secretary of the Committee will call the attention of the Chair to the fact, who will suspend the proceedings of the committee until a quorum is present, or adjourn the meeting to some future day.
+- (1) A committee may not sit while the Council is actually sitting unless specifically empowered to do so by the Council. - (2) A committee may adjourn from time to time and from place to place. - (3) If a quorum of Members is not present within half an hour after the time fixed for the meeting of any committee, the meeting will lapse and the next meeting of the committee will be called by the Chair. - (4) If at any time during the sitting of a committee the quorum of Members fixed by the Council is not present, the Secretary of the committee will call the attention of the Chair to the fact, who will suspend the proceedings of the committee until a quorum is present, or adjourn the meeting to some future day. - (5) A committee may use an audio link or audio visual link to allow a Member to participate in a meeting of the committee provided the committee is satisfied that the quality of the audio link or audio visual link will enable Members who are physically present at the meeting to verify the identity of that Member.
+A Member attending by audio link or audio visual link may be counted for the purposes of a quorum.